CountyEthics

 Recommendations 3

-• When you do visit, check the ground at the crag base — if the soil and leaf litter are damp, the rock is almost certainly still wet internally.
+• If visiting the area, check ground moisture at the crag base as a proxy — if the soil or sand is damp, the rock is certainly still wet internally.

 6 days ago